Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - Benchmark deep research results, also applicability to drive innovation in research by companies/institutions and in academic settings
 - Realistic(Positive & Negative) response benchmarks rather than focusing only on positive response.
 - Benchmark the context findings from image.
+- Benchmark the correctness of llm output.
+Maybe from the reference it provides.